trashpanda001/docker-alpine-sshd/README.md

 #### Embed SSH host keys

-Embed SSH host keys directly in your private image, so you can treat your containers like cattle.
+Embed SSH host keys directly in your private image (via `ssh-keygen -A`), so you can treat your containers like cattle.

 ```dockerfile
 FROM sickp/alpine-sshd:latest